From Arriving to Thriving: Welcome (Back), Lutes!

 Refresh + Rejuvenate

 - Evaluate progress toward your goals.
 Are you meeting them?
 Are you using your resources?
+How can you refresh your priorities for the semester?

 - Rejuvenation through rest, play, and refueling is key to caring for mind, body, and spirit.
 Interweaving these with your commitments can bring greater meaning and joy.